 Ads by Muslim Ad Network

-Does Reading Surat Yaseen Benefit a Deceased Person?
+Does Reading Surat Yaseen Benefit the Dead?

 Q I want to ask whether reading Surat Yaseen benefits a dead person?